ParadigmPacket/WolfVue/README.md

 ### about YOLO model WolfVue_LimitedV2

-This model is a more stable and accurate, but more limited model than WolfVue_Beta_BroadV2.
-Instead of having a large dataset with unbalanced training data, I focused on species that I had 100+ annotations with for stability.
+This model is more stable and accurate than any of my previous models, but more limited than WolfVue_Beta_BroadV2 in the number of species it can identify.
+Instead of having a large dataset with unbalanced training data, I focused on species that had 100+ annotations for stability.
 Each of the following species contained 133-250 annotations in the dataset across 6 common species, leading to a balanced model with little bias.

 Species in model: